amicuchu/NintendoClientsWiki/NAT-Check-Server-(Switch).md

 ## Message 2
 If the Switch does not receive a response after three attempts, it moves on to [message type 3](#message-3).
 Otherwise, the NAT has endpoint independent filtering and the Switch moves on to [message type 4](#message-4).

+## Message 3
+This is used to detect NAT port mapping.

+## Message 4
+This is used to detect NAT port mapping.